SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 These are important definitions to take into account to understand SPE authentication and authorization.

 SharePoint Embedded application
 : A Microsoft Entra ID application registration.
-As an owner or guest application to a container type, it will have access to container of that container type.
+As an owner or guest application to a container type, it will have access to containers of that container type.

 Container type
 : A [container type](containertypes.md) is a SharePoint Embedded resource that defines the relationship, access privileges, and billing accountability between a SharePoint Embedded application and a set of containers.
 Also, the container type defines behaviors on the set of containers.